 Tutorial 2: fiber extraction for an image stack

-The procedure of processing an image stack is similar to process a single image.

 Step 1 open an image: Leave the "Batch-mode" and ".mat" checkboxes unchecked.
 Click the "Import image/data" button, a file selection window opens allowing the user to choose the image.
 In this tutorial, "teststack3.tif" is selected.